codoworks/go-boilerplate/README.md

 This section is all about extending the service to create your own application and APIs.

 <a name="change-pkg-name"></a>
-> The first thing you'd want to do is to change the package name, find `codoworks/go-boilerplate` in all files and replace it with your desired package name.
-You can choose to use the general `(org-name)/(project-name)` naming pattern for consistency.
+> The first thing you should do is to change the package name, find `github.com/codoworks/go-boilerplate` in all the files and replace it with your own package name.
+You can choose to use the general `github.com/(org-name)/(project-name)` naming pattern for consistency.

 <details>
 <summary><b>Migrations</b></summary>

-Migrations help create your database and track how it eveolves overtime, here we use [GoMigrate](https://github.com/go-gormigrate/gormigrate) to achieve this along with an added implementation to enable easy extendability and better logs throughout your development process.
+Migrations help create your database and track how it evolves overtime.
+Here, we use [GoMigrate](https://github.com/go-gormigrate/gormigrate) to achieve this.
+Some added complexity is added to enable easy extendability and generate better logs throughout your development process.

 Migrations go under `pkg/db/migrations/<myNewMigration>.go`.
-The way it's implemented uses `Go`'s `init()` function which means they're added to the list in the alphabetical order they appear in, they get migrated in that order (top to bottom), and rollbacked in the reverse order (bottom up).
-For this it's best to maintain the naming convention of `YYYYMMDD[00-99]_migration_description`.
+Its implemention uses `Go`'s `init()` function, which means they're added to the list in alphabetical order.
+They migrate in that order (top to bottom) and rollback in the reverse order (bottom up).
+For this, it is best to maintain the naming convention of `YYYYMMDD[00-99]_migration_description`.

 Here's a sample migration to get you started: